 Chope – The Chope app lets you book tables at a resto of your choice and earn Chope dollars.

-BistroChat – this new app lets you chat directly with a restaurant to book online.
+BistroChat – This app lets you chat directly with a restaurant to book online.

 HK Food Truck – The food truck scheme is being tested at eight locations around Hong Kong.
 This app lets you know where and when to find them.